 Fall has a new favorite flavor in town - maple.
 If you're over pumpkin spice and salted caramel, you'll love these maple glazed cut out cookies.

 Serve these maple glazed cookies in the fall with a batch of apple cider, at Thanksgiving, or on your next Christmas cookie platter.
-Optionally, top with chopped walnuts for extra flavor and texture.
+Top with chopped walnuts for extra flavor and texture.

 Ingredients and substitutions